MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth

-\textbf{Multi-scale training.} We summarize the multi-scale training as PyTorch pseudo-code in Alg.~\ref{alg:multi-scale}.
+The PyTorch pseudo-code of the multi-scale training is summarized in Alg.~\ref{alg:multi-scale}.
 The training scales are randomly selected from 25 patterns, whose height is ranged from 512 to 1024, while width is ranged from 640 to 1280.
 We also randomly crop images from [0.83,1.0] of the original scale.
 The global batch size is 8, while the relation of sub-batch size and resolution is shown in Tab.~\ref{tab:multi-scale}.
-Thanks for the mixed-precision, it only takes about 22 and 15 hours for our proposed MVSFormer to be trained with 10 epochs in DTU~\cite{aanaes2016large} and BlendedMVS~\cite{yao2020blendedmvs} respectively with two V100 32GB NVIDA Tesla GPUs.
+Thanks for the mixed-precision, it only takes about 22 and 15 hours for our proposed MVSFormer to be trained with 10 epochs in DTU~\citep{aanaes2016large} and BlendedMVS~\citep{yao2020blendedmvs} respectively with two V100 32GB NVIDIA Tesla GPUs.